Black Powder/Red Spark: Notes on Black Revolt

 I want to end these notes by directly addressing friends and enemies in the struggle.

 Wisdom lies in seeing your own fate as inseparably one with the Black collective; and strength lies in guarding that insight against every disappointment, reversal, and act of repression.
-Each Black executive and newscaster, every shrewd politician and wealthy rapper who has raised their voice against this mighty tide, has been hissed and booed back into the shadow of their Grecian pillar.
-While poor, humble people, once the anonymous targets of state violence, are now sacralized by the great masses; and their cult is elevated with every fist, brick, knife, and whatever else that we thrust at a damn pig.
+Each Black executive and newscaster, every shrewd politician and wealthy entertainer who raised their voice against this mighty tide, has been hissed and booed back to the shadow of their Grecian pillar.
+While poor, humble people, once anonymous targets of state violence, are now sacralized by the great masses; and their cult is elevated with every fist, brick, knife, and anything else we thrust at a damn pig.

-If you try to build a lasting empire on something that unstable, you are practicing your jump shot on a tightrope.
-But if you really want peace, all this shit needs to be torn down, the land needs to be returned to the indigenous people, and African and Third World people who are now stuck here, need to be indemnified for 400 years of colonialism and slavery.
+If you hope to build an empire on something that unstable, then you practicing your jump shot on a tightrope.
+But if you really want peace, all this shit needs to be torn down, the land returned to the Indigenous people, and Black and Third World people who are now stuck here, should be indemnified for 400 years of colonialism and slavery.

 We want our ancestors' stolen gold to be re-distributed in a socialist economy, controlled by the colonized masses.
 We want a right of return to our native African lands at this empire's expense.
 We also want foreign businesses and armies to pull the hell out of our homeland, so we can peacefully build an all-African government and economy by and for the masses of workers, peasants, and lumpen, who are the future of this planet.